The Loan Process

 Locking Your Interest Rate

 When your application has been reviewed and initial disclosures have been signed and returned by you, we will order an appraisal on the property that you are purchasing.
-You will be required to pay this cost COD by credit card at the time the appraisal is ordered.
+You may be required to pay this cost COD by credit card at the time the appraisal is ordered.
 The actual cost for that appraisal will vary, depending on the location and value of the property.
 You must sign and return the intent to proceed disclosure form for the appraisal to be ordered.
 We use independent appraisers familiar with the area your property is located.
+The appraisal must be ordered by your lender from approved appraiser.

 If you are applying prior to having an accepted purchase contract to purchase a home, we will issue a Pre-Approval upon review of all documentation.
 For accepted purchase applications, your loan will be submitted for final underwriting and the appraisal will be reviewed when received.

-Once your loan is approved and the conditions satisfied, you will be sent an estimate of your charges and monthly payment to review within a specified period, prior to signing your loan documents with a Notary.
-This is a critical period in the loan process as any changes require the estimate to be adjusted, with a new review period beginning again.
-This is the most significant change to TRID and it can cause delays in your escrow closing if anything changes at the end of your transaction.
+Once your loan is approved and the conditions satisfied, you will be sent an estimate of your charges and monthly payment to review within a specified period.
+This is a critical period in the loan process as any changes require the estimate to be adjusted and it can cause delays in your escrow closing!
 Once your loan documents are signed and notarized, and your funds to close are verified as received by the escrow company, we will fund your loan and the title company will have the deed recorded, normally within 24 hours of our funding the loan.

-For Questions on the Loan Process, please contact Doug Bullwinkel at 916-295-0044 or email him at email@example.com
+For Questions on the Loan Process for the Sacramento, Roseville, Rocklin or greater Sacramento area, please contact Doug Bullwinkel at 916-295-0044 or email him at dbullwinkel@EMortgageCapital.com